KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-packaged-tasks.md

 ## Background

-As of C++11, packaged tasks are part of the C++ standard library.
-TODO I think?
-Are all features present?
-Header file `<future>`.

 Packaged tasks reduce boilerplate involved in setting up futures and promises.
+Packaged tasks will:
+  * create a promise
+  * provide access to the promise's future
+  * set the promise's value or raise an exception appropriately

+As of C++11, [packaged tasks](https://en.cppreference.com/w/cpp/thread/packaged_task) are part of the C++ standard library in the header file `<future>`.

 ## Syntax

+### Futures and Promises

-Recall the basic idea behind futures and promises: unidirectional, lock-free information exchange from one thread to another.
+Recall the basic idea behind futures and promises: unidirectional, lock-free, safe information exchange from one thread to another.

   * Create a future/promise pair.
-  * Send a promise to one thread, the future to the other.
+  * Spawn a thread and send it the promise
+  * The thread with the promise sends data
   * The thread with the future waits for data
-  * The thread with the promise sends data

 At a high level, it looks something like this:

 ```c++
 #include <future>
 #include <thread>